Things to do in Totnes, a quaint rural Devon idyll

 The cows of the Sharpham Estate provide the cheese!

-After our ramble we headed up to the tasting pavillion for the most important part of the day.
+After our ramble we headed up to the tasting pavilion for the most important part of the day.
 Wine tasting.
 A few minutes later, our wine baskets laden with red and white, pink and fizz, we sat at one of the quirky wooden barrel bar tables and got stuck in.

 The artisan cheese wasn’t bad either!
 I’m a HUGE cheese fan (and once paid £80 for a fondue in Switzerland as I love it so much), and it was great fun pairing the different flavours with our wines.
 All the cheese is made entirely by hand here at Sharpham, using milk from their own cows, and the dairy has viewing windows so you can see the cheese makers in action.
 And I’ll let you into an insider secret.
 Try the local celery chutney.
 Divine doesn’t even begin to cover it!